meghdadFar/snlp/README.md

 global warming
 ```

 An important use of extracting MWEs is to treat them as a single token.
 Research shows that when fixed expressions are treated as a single token rather than the sum of their components, they can improve the performance of downstream applications such as classification and NER.
-Using the `replace_mwes` function, you can replace the extracted expressions in the corpus with their hyphenated version (global warming --> global-warming) so that they are considered a single token by downstream appilcations.
+Using the `replace_mwes` function, you can replace the extracted expressions in the corpus with their hyphenated version (global warming --> global-warming) so that they are considered a single token by downstream applications.
 A worked example can be seen below:

 ```python
 from snlp.mwes import replace_mwes